 How Much Compensation Can I expect from such Miscarriage Claim?

-Compensation amounts vary from case to case as medical negligence cases are different from each other.
-However, your final compensation amount will be determined by factors such as; severity of injury, loss of earnings including expected future earnings, cost of any needed medical treatment, and more.
+However, your final compensation amount for a misdiagnosed miscarriage claim will be determined by factors such as; severity of injury, loss of earnings including expected future earnings, cost of any needed medical treatment, and more.

 How Long Will My Claim Take?